Journal Submission Guidelines

 ___In addition, Strife publishes Review Articles and Book Reviews of appropriate titles, as well as Feature Series of thematically related entries from Strife Blog, submitted originally under the coordination of a Guest Editor and forwarded to the journal editors in a re-edited form in accordance with the present guidelines (see further under section 6).

 ___Strife does not normally accept unsolicited book reviews from contributors, but the editors might agree to publish such reviews in exceptional circumstances.
 The editors are always pleased to receive suggestions of individual books for review, or proposals for larger Review Articles, as well as requests by authors and publishers for reviews of recently published titles.

 All submissions to Strife should be made electronically, in MS Word (as a .doc or .rtf, file) and e-mailed as an attachment to our editor.
 Your e-mail should be clearly marked with the words 'Journal Article', 'Journal Book Review' or 'Journal Feature Article' in the title.
 Please include five or six keywords with your submission and (for articles) an abstract of up to 100 words.
 Images are not to be inserted into the text, but are to be sent as a separate attachment.
 Please indicate their position in the text by [image 1: <caption>].
 It should be noted that you are responsible for obtaining the publication rights for the images you want to submit with your work (see section 7 below).

 ___Contributors should check that their submissions conform to the instructions below.
 It is not required to follow these at the earliest stage, i.e. when you submitting a rough preliminary draft to be considered for publication.
-Once the editors agree to publish, your draft should be reworked in accordance with the present guidelines before submission for editorial review.
+Once the editors agree to publish, your draft should be reworked and formatted in accordance with the present guidelines before submission for editorial review.

 ___Only submissions which pass the editorial review stage are forwarded for peer-review.